joeldbirch/superclick/README.md

 ## Documentation and Demos

 For now, please use the [existing Superfish documentation](http://users.tpg.com.au/j_birch/plugins/superfish/) where you will find full explanations of the customisable features.
 The only difference is that the options related to hovers are omitted from Superclick and the `hoverClass` option is changed to `activeClass`.
+Here is a [quick demo of Superclick in action](http://users.tpg.com.au/j_birch/plugins/superclick/example.html).

 ## Download